prometheus/docs/content/docs/introduction/comparison.md

 strings, and millisecond resolution timestamps.

-InfluxDB uses a variant of a [log-structured merge tree for storage with a write ahead log](https://docs.influxdata.com/influxdb/v1.2/concepts/storage_engine/), sharded by time.
+InfluxDB uses a variant of a [log-structured merge tree for storage with a write ahead log](https://docs.influxdata.com/influxdb/v1.2/concepts/storage_engine/), shared by time.
 This is much more suitable to event logging than Prometheus's append-only file per time series approach.

 [Logs and Metrics and Graphs, Oh My!](https://blog.raintank.io/logs-and-metrics-and-graphs-oh-my/)